andregnhoato/oracle-util-queries/README.md

 # Oracle Util Queries

-This repository contains some some queries usefull when you are working with Oracle EBS.
+This repository contains some some queries usefull when you are working with Oracle database/EBS.